ucsb-cs24/w19/_lab/lab01.md

 * Test a simple C++ class implementation

 We assume you already know everything that was covered in Lab00, and we will not repeat instructions given there for basic operations.
 This assignment must be completed individually.

+# This lab must be done solo
+Please note that you may not collaborate on this lab

 # Step by Step Instructions